RickyCoDev/Html_Table_Editor/README.md

 - [ ] TBD: Automatic output after any command
 - [ ] TBD: Join two rows
 - [ ] TBD: Join two columns
+- [ ] TBD: Fill all null cells with empty ones

 # Download
 At the moment I don't offer any binary downloads, you have to compile the code to get the program running.
 Please check the [download page of the wiki](https://github.com/RickyCoDev/Html_Table_Editor/wiki/Download).